Drug and Alcohol Testing for Government Agencies

 Confirm BioSciences is pleased to provide popular drug testing products used by Government Agencies.
-We are also proud to be a women & minority owned, small business.

 Government drug testing is used by a growing number of corporations including the military, police, probation and parole departments, fire departments, and other government agencies.

 No matter what type of government organization wants to set up a drug testing program, Confirm BioSciences can help.
 We carry popular drug testing products used by government agencies, including urine, hair and saliva test kits, instant and laboratory testing and even test kits for synthetic drugs.

 But, we don’t just have the products to help government agencies with their drug testing needs, we also have excellent service and can help any government agency create a comprehensive drug testing program.

 Confirm BioSciences Works With the Following Types of Government Agencies:

 - Federal, State & County Probation and Parole

 - Child & Family Services